Berish-Organization/berish-linq/README.md

 ```
 ## `containsAll`

-> Determines whether a sequence contains a specified element.
+> Determines whether a sequence contains all of the specified elements at once.
 Can be using with the **selectFunc** to check for contain elements from a sequence by mapped values.

 Syntax: `public  containsAll<K>(value:  T[] |  LINQ<T>, selectFunc?:  CallbackType<T, K>):  boolean`

 Example:
 ```typescript
 const linq1 = LINQ.from(['hey', 'bro']);